-To schedule a visit, call Steindler Orthopedic Clinic at (319) 338-3606.
+To schedule a visit, call Steindler Orthopedic Clinic at (319) 338-3606 or Mercy On Call after hours at (800) 358-2767.

 Please review the following information prior to your surgery.

 - Read all the instructions in your packet carefully - If your surgery is scheduled at the ASC, visit iowacityasc.com to fill out health information for anesthesia.
 It is located on the "Preadmission" tab and will take you to "One Medical Passport" where you will register.